 Q. What do I need to do if I need a copy of my patient record?

 A: Thornton Fire Department follows all standard HIPAA regulations for release of records as well as requiring additional identification to ensure your private health information stays protected.
-If you are a patient looking to get a copy of your medical record, you will need to complete a Request for Patient Records form, and provide either a copy of a government-issued identification (passport, driver's license, etc.), or a notarized signature.
+If you are a patient looking to get a copy of your medical record, you will need to complete a Request for Patient Records form and return it to fire administration offices, either by mail or you can fax at 303-538-7660.
+If you have any questions about obtaining a copy of your medical records and/or patient privacy rights please contact the Privacy Officer at 303-538-7602.

-If you are with a Law Firm or Insurance agency looking for patient records you must have the patient complete a standard HIPAA release and provide either a copy of a government-issued identification (passport, driver's license, etc.), or a notarized signature.
+If you are with a Law Firm or Insurance agency looking for patient records you must have the patient complete a standard HIPAA release and include that with your request.

 All requests should include as much information as possible and will need to state a specific date of service or time frame.
 In accordance with federal laws, The Fire Department may take up to 30 calendar days to review and respond to any request.
 A copy of the department's full policy on patient records is available upon request.
 Contact Fire Administration at 303-538-7602 for more information.